Certified RV Inspection

 Here’s the Rest of the Story!

 So, back to the story of the buyer in California!
 They found the Class C RV through Craigslist.
-It appeared to be a good deal on a sixteen-year-old RV.
+It appeared to be a good deal on a sixteen-year-old RV, at that time.
 From the pictures the seller sent to the buyer, it also appeared to be in good condition.
 But the buyer suspected there may be some issues.

 Not knowing if such a service existed, she did an internet search for an RV Inspector around the area the RV was located.
 She found one of the NRVIA certified RV Inspectors in the area and called to schedule an appointment.
 They needed the inspection as soon as possible because the buyer did not want the RV to be sold to someone else.